Counseling for Postpartum

 While some influx in emotion and heightened response is to be expected secondary to hormonal shifts related to pregnancy, birth, and lack of sleep – overwhelming emotional response interfering with your ability to function and care for yourself and your baby can be a sign of a Perinatal or Postpartum Mood Disorder.

 Perinatal Mood & Anxiety Disorders are much more complex than what is commonly discussed.
 This encompasses Depression, Anxiety, Obsessive Symptoms, Post Traumatic Stress Disorder, Bipolar Mood Disorders, and Postpartum Psychosis.

-These experiences are serious in nature and deserve comprehensive treatment.
+These experiences are serious in nature and deserve comprehensive treatment with postpartum counseling.

 "The Baby Blues"

 It is estimated that up to 80% of women experience what is referred to as “the baby blues” Nearly 20% of those who experience baby blues will develop clinical postpartum depression with 1 in 8 women experiencing significant symptoms.

 If you or your partner are experiencing, please know that there is help: